charlesmoore99/player/README.md

 ## Dockerized player

-Player can be a packaged into a lightweight container
+Player can be a packaged into a lightweight container.

 ### Build the player-docker image